shivani65/Login-Form/README.md

 # Login-Form
-This is Simple Login Form created using HTML,CSS and JavaScript
+This is Simple Login Form created using HTML and CSS